Minerva-007/OISC/README.md

-# SISC
+# OISC
- A single-instruction-set-computer design.
+ A one-instruction-set-computer design.